hakobtp/blog/postgresql/transaction/9_VACUUM.md

 > and puts pressure on your disk (I/O system).
 On large, busy tables, this could cause performance issues if not scheduled carefully.

 You can visualize the difference in how PostgreSQL reclaims space using simple diagrams.
-Imagine a table using two data pages:↳
+Imagine a table using two data pages:

-- The first page has 4 active tuples
+- The first page has 3 active tuples
-- The second page has 3 active tuples
+- The second page has 2 active tuples

 <p align="center">
     <img src="./assets/img5.png" alt="img5" width="500" />
 </p>

 Dead tuples (shown in red) cause what’s called intra-page fragmentation.
-This happens when old, invisible rows are mixed between the visible (active) ones, leaving behind scattered gaps inside the data pages.↳
+This happens when old, invisible rows are mixed between the visible (active) ones, leaving behind scattered gaps inside the data pages.

 As a result, the table still occupies two full pages, even though all the valid tuples could easily fit into just one.